swt-initiative31/documents/results/GTK.md

 - Even though Edge browser integration is not done fully , having both GTK and win32 APIs in SWT might be messy and confusing.
 - Edge browser initialization is not working for unknown reason when win32 API is used for all browser related code.
 Currently this has become a blocker.
-- Printer support using GTK on windows OS is limited compared to Linux and standalone application which is tried to print using GTK on Windows is not completely working.
+- Printer support using GTK on windows OS is limited compared to Linux.
+Limitations are yet to be checked.
 -There is always maintenance effort when platform dependent components are used to support unavailable functionality from GTK.

 ## Conclusion